muhammad-guluzade/BlogWebsite/README.md

 This user has the rights to comment the posts which were posted by admin user.
 ### Unregistered User
 This user can only read the posts posted by admin user.

+## Important note about the website functionality
+Since I use free version of Render to keep hosting this website, the requests to the website can be delayed for 1 minute, since Render shuts down the website's server as soon as it remains unused for 15 minutes.